engineering-collaboration/book/docs/book/collaborating-within-a-company/autonomous-team-structure.md

 When working on problems we have a limited capacity of information we can hold in our mind.
 Most engineering work consists of solving problems within a specific context.
 This context becomes increasingly more complex with additional abstractions, user personas, and architecture demands.
 The larger and the more complex the systems of teams get, the more cognitive load is required to effectively deliver results.

 Besides complexity of systems, context switches reserve a large amount of cognitive load.
 When we work on a problem we enter a focused state often referred to as *the zone* or a *state of flow*.
-Within this state of heightened productivity we lose ourselves completely to the task at hand and toil at peak performance.
+Within this state of heightened productivity we lose ourselves to the task at hand and toil at peak performance.
 We reach *the zone* after fifteen to thirty minutes of uninterrupted focus.
 Every context switch removes us from this state.

 Because cognitive overload and context switches have such detrimental effect on our productivity, it makes sense to split the team with dedicated responsibilities before we reach the upper limit of Dunbar's number.